brentvatne/cljs-flux/README.md

 (ns app.logger
   (:require [flux.dispatcher :as dispatcher]))

-;; Log all data that flows through the dispatcher (dispatcher/stream :* (fn [data] (.log js/console data)))
+;; The wildcard matcher is streamed all actions, as you would expect (dispatcher/stream :* (fn [data] (.log js/console data)))
 ```